 At a Glance: How to Unclog a Pond Pump

-- If your pump has an entire baffle, remove and clean it.
+If your pump has an interior baffle, remove and clean it.

 Step 1: Remove the Check Valve